Enr1que319/Pandas-Challenge/README.md

 Heroes of Pymoli is a game of fantasy, like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, a report was generated that breaks down the game's purchasing data into meaningful insights.

+## Tools

+The following tools were used to do the analysis

+#### Analysis:
+- Python 3
+- Pandas
+- Jupyter Notebook